Increasing access to our mobility solutions

 New Income Assistance Program

-To increase access to COTA’s services for our customers who need them most, we are excited to release a six-month pilot initiative called the Income Assistance Program.
-Through this program, eligible customers will have access to half-price fares.
+To increase access to COTA’s services for our customers who need them most, we offer discounted fares to customers who receive income assistance.
+Through the Income Assistance Program, eligible customers have access to half-price fares.

 - SNAP food assistance